Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Evaluating LPT Production Scenarios in WD--MD Binaries

 \subsection{Unipolar-inductor phase}

 The unipolar-inductor mechanism operates in a specific regime where the binary is detached ($a \gtrsim R_c/\eta$) yet still compact enough for the WD's magnetic field to dominate the interaction ($a \lesssim a_{\rm UI}$).
 In this configuration, Roche-lobe overflow has ceased, and the WD's magnetosphere completely overwhelms the MD's intrinsic surface field ($B_c \ll \mu_s/a^3$).
 The orbital motion of the MD through the WD's powerful, rotating magnetosphere induces a substantial electromotive force (EMF).
 This EMF drives a current between the two stars, with the closed magnetic field lines serving as the conducting circuit (see Figure~\ref{UI} for a schematic).
 This fundamental process of unipolar induction is not unique to WD--MD binaries; it has been successfully invoked to explain phenomena across a vast range of astrophysical scales.
-Well-known examples include the Jupiter-Io system \citep{Goldreich69}, ultracompact double WD binaries \citep{Wu02,DallOsso06}, the inspiral phase of binary neutron star or neutron star-black hole mergers \citep{Hansen01,McWilliams11,Lai12,Piro12,Wang16}, and even close-in extrasolar super-Earths orbiting their host stars \citep{Laine12}.
+Well-known examples include the Jupiter-Io system \citep{Goldreich69}, ultracompact double WD binaries \citep{Wu02,DallOsso06}, the inspiral phase of binary neutron star or neutron star-black hole mergers \citep{Hansen01,McWilliams11,Lai12,Piro12,Wang16,Wang18}, and even close-in extrasolar super-Earths orbiting their host stars \citep{Laine12}.

 A foundational requirement for the unipolar-inductor mechanism is asynchronism, i.e., a relative velocity between the WD's co-rotating magnetosphere and the orbital motion of the MD.
 This condition is fundamental to inducing an electromotive force (see Section~\ref{asynchronism} for a detailed discussion).
-Interestingly, this distinction between synchronous (Polars) and asynchronous (IPs) rotation defines the two primary subclasses of mCVs.
+Interestingly, this distinction between synchronous and asynchronous rotation defines the two primary subclasses of mCVs, i.e., Polars and IPs, respectively.
 This dichotomy within the mCV population offers a crucial clue to the nature of LPTs.
 The magnetic fields of the IPs are at the low-field end of the distribution and partially overlap with the low field Polars, and IPs' orbital periods is $\gtrsim (3-4)$ hr, see Figure 9 of \citet{Ferrario15}.
-This hints that LPTs from the WD -- MD binaries are the objects in the border regions of IPs but not in the accretion phase with the Roche-lobe overflow.
+The asynchronism feature of IPs hints that LPTs from the WD -- MD binaries are the objects in the border regions of IPs but not in the accretion phase with the Roche-lobe overflow.